yawaramin/lambdak/README.md

   - `expr`.
 Any expression that we want to evaluate for its side effects.

   - `k`.
-Optional.
+Optional (default `None`).
 If supplied, must be a callable which does not accept any arguments and returns any value.
 This contains the rest of the computation (i.e. the rest of the lambdak chain).

 #### Returns